RandoomJD/RandoomJD/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on ...
+  - 🖥 [2020-site](https://github.com/UoYMathSoc/2020-site), the website for the University of York Mathematics Society, written in [Go](https://golang.org/).

 <!--
 **RandoomJD/RandoomJD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.